MAPSuio/UPC-H14/prize/problem.md

 Then follows _N_ lines describing the prizes, in no particular order.
-Each line contains a word (atmost 50 characters long), the name of the prize, followed by an positive number _v_, the value of the prize.
-No two prizes will have the same name, and there will always be a prize named `iPhone`.
+Each line contains a word (atmost 50 characters long), the name of the prize, followed by a positive number _v_, the value of the prize.
+No two prizes will have the same name _or_ value, and there will always be a prize named `iPhone`.

 ## Output
 Output a single integer; the position that the commitee has to end on in order